gcko/musicroulette/README.md

-Music Roulette
+Write-Wall
 ==========

-A Chrome extension that allows you to click a button and get a semi-random music video from YouTube.
+A google widget very similar to "Write Space", Write Wall goes a step further and syncs text with the logged in Google Account